 Reaching In And Grabbing What?

-Before risking hand and limb, the initial step is knowing what’s in the hat.
+Before risking hand and limb, the initial step is to know what’s in the hat.
 The main ingredient of course being the contents of the patient registry database.
 Certainly the specific data definition of each field is key, however, there are a number of common characteristics that help determine the display of data elements irrespective of the target disease (e.g., cardiac disease, diabetes, etc.).
 Briefly, these include:

 - Level of Measurement (see here)